pulp/pulpproject.org/related-tooling.md

 Foreman and Katello are currently in the incremental [process of migrating from Pulp 2 to Pulp 3.](https://community.theforeman.org/t/update-on-katello-pulp3-integration-and-upcoming-roadmap/15899)

-## Ansible Modules for Pulp aka Squeezer

-[This project](https://github.com/mdellweg/ansible_modules_pulp) provides Ansible modules (currently only for pulp-file) to control a Pulp 3 server in a descriptive way.
-This is neither to be confused with the [Pulp 3 Ansible Installer pulp_installer](https://github.com/pulp/pulp_installer) (a collection of Ansible roles to install Pulp), nor [pulp_ansible](https://github.com/pulp/pulp_ansible) (a Pulp content plugin to manage Ansible content in Pulp.)

 ## pulp_rpm_repos

 pulp_rpm_repos ([GitHub](https://github.com/juan-cabrera/pulp_rpm_repos), [Galaxy](https://galaxy.ansible.com/juan_cabrera/pulp_rpm_repos)): Use Pulp API client to manage repositories in a Pulp 3 server